Tinana, Queensland: Education

-Tinana State School is a government primary (Prep-6) school for boys and girls at 239 Gympie Road (25.5586°S 152.6675°E).
+Tinana State School is a government primary (Prep–6) school for boys and girls at 239 Gympie Road (25.5586°S 152.6675°E).
+It includes a special education program.
 In 2015, it had an enrolment of 509 students with 38 teachers (33 full-time equivalent).
 In 2018, the school had an enrolment of 498 students with 41 teachers (34 full-time equivalent) and 28 non-teaching staff (19 full-time equivalent).

-It includes a special education program.
+There are no secondary schools in Tinana.
+The nearest government secondary school is Maryborough State High School in neighbouring Maryborough to the north-east.